 At the Law Office of Steven P. Monaghan, LLC, we understand that child custody tends to be among the most emotional and heated of family law issues.
-Our Monmouth County child custody lawyers come to these issues with extensive knowledge of the law and unique insight into the process.
+Our child custody lawyers in Monmouth County, NJ come to these issues with extensive knowledge of the law and unique insight into the process.

 Founder Steven P. Monaghan is not only a lawyer, but also a guardian ad litem appointed by New Jersey family courts to assist judges in making custody determinations that are in children's best interests.
 This experience plays a critical role in how we handle cases.

 - How Legal Custody is Determined

 - How Custody is Determined For Unmarried Parents

 - Custody of Special Needs Children

 Do I Really Need A Lawyer For Child Custody?

 If you are uncertain about your child custody case or nervous speaking in a high-pressure courtroom, then you need an attorney who is going to be your greatest choice for winning the custody arrangement you desire.